ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Quarter Stream ID:

-: A variable-length integer that contains the value of the client-initiated bidirectional stream that this datagram is associated with, divided by four.
+: A variable-length integer that contains the value of the client-initiated bidirectional stream that this datagram is associated with, divided by four (The division by four stems from the fact that HTTP requests are sent on client-initiated bidirectional streams, and those have stream IDs that are divisible by four.).
+The largest legal QUIC stream ID value is 2<sup>62</sup>-1, so the largest legal value value of Quarter Stream ID is 2<sup>62</sup>-1 / 4.
-(The division by four stems from the fact that HTTP requests are sent on client-initiated bidirectional streams, and those have stream IDs that are divisible by four.)
+Receipt of a frame that includes a larger value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Context ID: